 "I continue to add more and more chlorine/shock and the total chlorine remains low or at zero!"

 If you are attempting to bring your chlorine level higher by shocking your swimming pool and your test results still read zero total chlorine, you may have something called chlorine lock.
 Try finding test strips that will test your TDS level (Total Dissolved Solids) and see what the test shows.
 You can also try an Oxy-Shock or Non-Chlorine shock.
 This sometimes acts as a reset for your pool water and will allow the water to accept the chlorine shock next time you add it.
-Check out our blog on chlorine lock for more detailed information.

 Simply collect the water sample from the pool using the onboard cup and press the Start button to take your measurement.
 It’s smart, simple, and gives you results in seconds.